pdmquang/Fund-Gathering-for-Community/README.md

+## Fund gathering application

-## An application that facilitates fund gathering process for community centre in Singapore
+An application that facilitates fund gathering process for community centre in Singapore

 This project is implemented using JavaFX, SQLite